Malbec

 How Much Should I Spend?

-There are essentially three unofficial quality tiers of Malbec from Argentina based on price.
+There are three unofficial quality tiers of Malbec from Argentina based on price.
 Here’s what we’ve observed:

 • $20–$50 Great.
 This is what you should expect to spend for higher-end reserva, or select vineyard wines from high-quality producers of all sizes.
-Extended aging (in tank or oak), brings out rich chocolatey flavors and velvety textures.
+Extended aging (in tank or oak) brings out rich chocolatey flavors and velvety textures.

 The Acres / hectares plantings of Malbec vineyards in the world - grape distribution infographic by Wine Folly